 What kind of tracking are you planning to implement on those sites?
 Will tags/triggers/variables be quite similar on all three websites?
 Or, contrary, quite unique for each one of them?

-- If those websites are quite different in structure/functionality and you plan to track different things on each one of them (e.g. Enhanced E-commerce is planned only for an online store), then you should go with separate GTM container for each site.
+- If those websites are quite different in structure/functionality and you plan to track different things on each one of them (e.g. e-commerce tracking is planned only for website A), then you should go with a separate GTM container for each site.